 High wear parts, such as the finger guides, should be checked carefully.
 Remove the inspection covers on the drum and examine the inside.
 Check the finger bearings for binding.
-Examine the rivet or roll pin in the finger bearing.
-It must be tight.
-If the roll pin is working its way out, install a wire in the center of the roll pin.
 Inspect the drive lines, and lubricate as shown in the Center-feed Auger section of this manual.